-Turn on Encryption For Your Wi-Fi Network Connection (Use WPA2)
+2. Turn on Encryption For Your WiFi Network Connection (Use WPA2)

-- Go to your browser and enter your router’s IP address in the address bar on the top of your browser window.
+- Go to your browser and enter your router’s IP address in the address bar at the top of your browser window.
 Once you enter the IP address, you will come to the router’s administrator console, and then you need to log in to it.
-(An example for the IP address 192.168.1.1, but it can vary.
+(An example of the IP address is 192.168.1.1, but it can vary.
 Check the bottom of your router or its box to identify it).